Mexico Field Trips, February and March 1980

 #1: Oaxaca is like Cuzco [in Perú, which I had visited in 1976] -

-full of hippies & expatriates!
+full of hippies and expatriates!
 I wonder why?
 It’s so cold

 here!
 But then so is Cuzco.